spaceandtimelabs/blitzar-rs/docs/commitments/update_commitments.md

         captures the correct amount of bytes that can reflect your desired amount of `num_rows` in the sequence.
 After all, we infer the `num_rows` from data\[i].data_slice.len() / data\[i].element_size.
-        Also, [crate::sequences::Sequence] can be either a [crate::sequences::DenseSequence] or a [crate::sequences::SparseSequence].
-        In the case it is a [crate::sequences::SparseSequence], the `offset_generators` value is ignored and the indices vector in the [crate::sequences::SparseSequence] is used to query the correct generators.
         Finally, the second accepted data input is a [curve25519_dalek::scalar::Scalar] data, which captures the slices of contiguous Dalek Scalar elements.

 # Panics